 c.
-Cost-to-income ratio (EU; percentages; interquartile range and median; last observation: Q1 2020)
+Cost-to-income ratio (EU; percentages; interquartile range and median; last observation: Q2 2021)

 Quarterly data refer to cumulative flows over the corresponding year. d.
-Net interest income to total operating income (EU; percentages; interquartile range and median; last observation: Q1 2020)
+Net interest income to total operating income (EU; percentages; interquartile range and median; last observation: Q2 2021)

-Quarterly data refer to cumulative flows over the corresponding year. ^{} The EBA data presented are subject to changes in the composition of the sample over time.
+Quarterly data refer to cumulative flows over the corresponding year. \ The EBA data presented are subject to changes in the composition of the sample over time.
 The figures are subject to revision.
 Data are fully based on the EBA's ITS on supervisory reporting.
 Further details on the main methodological aspects of the EBA's ITS are available on EBA's website: www.eba.europa.eu.
-6.2 Banking groups' solvency, liquidity and balance sheet structure indicators a.
-CET1 to risk weighted assets ratio (EU; percentages; interquartile range and median; last observation: Q1 2020)

-b.
-Non-performing loans to total gross loans and advances (EU; percentages; interquartile range and median; last observation: Q1 2020)
+6.2 Banking groups' solvency, liquidity and balance sheet structure indicators\ a.
+CET1 to risk weighted assets ratio c.
+Ratio of liquid assets to short term liabilities (EU; percentages; interquartile range and median; last observation: Q1 2018)\ b.
+Non-performing loans to total gross loans and advances (EU; percentages; interquartile range and median; last observation: Q2 2021)